 I don't know about you, but I get really nervous anytime I have to go to the doctor's office.
 I really enjoy vibrant, uplifting environments—which is the exact opposite of the sterile, utilitarian feel of the doctor's office I've typically been in.

-And it might seem silly, but one of the things that held me back from getting implants was having to meet and interact with a plastic surgeon.
+And it might seem silly, but one of the things that held me back from getting breast implants was having to meet and interact with a plastic surgeon.
 The unknown is scary!

 - What should I expect to happen?